PokjiML/recommender-systems/README.md

 # Movie Recommender Evaluation

 The main scope of this project is to test different recommending strategies against each other.
+Results indicate that using encoder transformer model to extract the embedding from the movie plots seems to yield the best results indicating the dominating role Transformers already play in information retrieval tasks.

 ---